 Phone interviews I participated in in my earlier job search did not involve coding.
 In my more recent search in 2018, a majority of the companies I applied to asked algorithmic questions during their phone screens using a shared document like Google Docs.

 The non-technical questions I’ve heard include things like:

 - What project are you most proud of?
 Why?

 - What interests you about the position?

-Sometimes for the technical phone screens you’ll get more challenging questions.
+Sometimes for the technical phone screens, your interviewer will ask deeper questions.

 One example is “